Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 An adaptable long-range missile is a hybrid between a trajectory missile and a heat-seeking missile.
 During the first 80 minutes, the missile uses up 80% of its fuel in following the pre-computed path.
 If the missile still hasn't hit anything, it will go into fuel-saving mode and turn on its heat-seeking system.
 It has a 6-hour self-destruct timer after being launched, making its potential effective range up to 32,400 kilometres.

-Despite the adaptability and range of this missile, the building cost of it is 5 times that of an APMLM.
+Despite the adaptability and range of this missile, the building cost of it is 5 times that of an APMLM, and it doesn't have as much explosive power.
 </details>